 Is Kentucky a dangerous state for teen drivers?

-Kentucky teens are 140% more likely to die in car crashes than the national average, according to a recent report.
+But in Kentucky, teens are 140% more likely to die in car crashes than the national average.

 - Speeding